-It was during the relief effort after hurricane San Ciriaco castigated Puerto Rico in 1899 that a junior medical officer discovered the cause of chronic anemia, the worst ailment afflicting the Puerto Rican peasantry in the nineteenth and early twentieth century.[i]
+It was during the relief effort after hurricane San Ciriaco castigated Puerto Rico in 1899 that a U.S, Army junior medical officer discovered the cause of chronic anemia- the worst ailment afflicting the Puerto Rican peasantry in the nineteenth and early twentieth century.[i]
+The parasitical intestinal hookworm known as ancylostomum duodenale was responsible for the anemia that made the peasant folk look emaciated, decades older than they were, and condemned them to a very early death.

-While in charge of the medical detachment in Ponce, Captain Bailey K. Ashford, a U.S. Army doctor, realized that the poor physical condition of the Puerto Rican Jíbaro, was not due to the climate but to hookworms.
+While in charge of the medical detachment in Ponce, Captain Bailey K. Ashford, a U.S. Army doctor, realized that the poor physical condition of the Puerto Rican Jíbaro, was not due to the climate- as the entrenched local medical class insisted.
+How could it be?
+How could the weather selectively target only the peasantry?

 The island’s medical establishment had long argued that the chronic anemia, or “laziness,” affecting the peasants, which was responsible for one third of all deaths in Puerto Rico, was due to the climate, nutrition, bad hygiene or malaria, or a combination of these factors, and as such, it was endemic in the mountains and coastal plains where the Jíbaro lived.